abi556/virtual-art-gallery-tour-app/README.md

 ## 📄 License

-This project is developed for educational purposes as part of the Computer Graphics course at Addis Ababa University.
+This project is developed for educational purposes as part of the Computer Graphics course at Software Engineering depratmet under School of Information Technology Engineering (SiTE), College of Technology and Built Environment, Addis Ababa University.

 ## 📞 Support